 - A copy of the nominee’s curriculum vitae

-Have an established record of artistic achievement and high quality work in the traditional performing, literary arts, or visual arts or in new-genre or non-traditional arts.
-Artist accomplishments in a wide range of media and in all styles will be considered, including but not limited to:
+- Have an established record of artistic achievement and high-quality work in the traditional performing, literary arts, or visual arts or in new-genre or non-traditional arts.
+Artistic accomplishments in a wide range of media and in all styles will be considered, including but not limited to:

 - Be committed to working “in residence” at Wayne State University throughout the award year to share the working process and the final artistic product (through performance or display), thus enhancing the campus as a creative environment.